lunsdorf/lightpress/README.md

 }
 ```

-If the `log` function wasn't injected into the context object, a warning is
+If no `log` function was injected into the context object, a warning is
 printed and a `noop`-fallback is return instead.

 ```js